k78ma/quartz/content/ML/Normalizing Flows.md

 - [[Coupling Flows]], [[Autoregressive Flows]], [[Residual Flows]]
 - [[Multi-scale Flows]]

 #cards/dl
 Normalizing flows
 ?
 Generative model where we map a base distribution $Pr(z)$ to a model distribution $Pr(x)$ with a deep neural network.
 We can find the probability of a sample $x$ by computing the determinant of its inverse's Jacobian and multiplying by $Pr(z)$.
-However, this adds the requirement of invertible layers.
+However, normalizing flows have the requirement of invertible layers (one-to-one mapping between $z$ and $x$).
 $$
 Pr(x|\phi) = \left| \frac{ \partial f[z, \phi] }{ \partial z }  \right| ^{-1} \cdot Pr(z)
 $$